 The art of sentencing advocacy is a required skill of all lawyers, but it is especially crucial in federal criminal cases.
-The Law Offices of Robert David Malove stays informed of changes in sentencing procedures, remains innovative in its post-Booker sentencing strategies, and is actively aware of judicial and legislative developments.
+Fort Lauderdale criminal defense attorney Robert David Malove stays informed of changes in sentencing procedures, remains innovative in its post-Booker sentencing strategies, and is actively aware of judicial and legislative developments.
 While it's essential to confront criminal charges head-on, it's of no less vital importance to be mindful of developing a possible sentencing strategy.

 Federal Guidelines Are Complicated

 Despite the discretion judges have, we're still dealing with a complicated sentencing system at the federal level.
 In a nutshell, sentences are determined based on two basic factors:

 - Conduct associated with the offense.
 This determines which of the different 43 levels of offense will be assigned to the charge.
 For example, trespassing is given a base level 4, while kidnapping has a base offense level 34.
 The base offense level can be increased or decreased according to the amount of harm done and other factors.

 - Criminal history.
 The defendant’s criminal record will also be considered in sentencing, with points being assigned based on the number and seriousness of previous offenses.